tsbinns/tsbinns.github.io/CV.md

       &mdash; Lead Developer
     </h4>
     <p class="CV-desc">
-      I am currently developing <a href="https://github.com/braindatalab/pybispectra">PyBispectra</a>, and open-source Python package for performing advanced signal analysis using bispectra (related to my work in the <a href="#QAI_Lab">Uncertainty, Inverse Modeling and Machine Learning Group</a>).
-There is support for computing: cross-frequency coupling (amplitude-amplitude, phase-phase, and phase-amplitude coupling); frequency domain wave shape features; as well as time delay estimations between signals.
+      I developed <a href="https://github.com/braindatalab/pybispectra">PyBispectra</a>, an open-source Python package for performing advanced signal analysis using the bispectrum (related to my work in the <a href="#QAI_Lab">Uncertainty, Inverse Modeling and Machine Learning Group</a>).
+There is support for analysing: cross-frequency coupling (amplitude-amplitude, phase-phase, and phase-amplitude coupling); frequency-domain wave shape features; as well as time delay estimations between signals.
 The package uses multiprocessing and Numba-based C compilation for rapid, computationally efficient signal processing.
     </p>

   <h3 class="CV-header"><a id="PyPARRM" class="section-ID">PyPARRM</a></h3>